alcantarar/UWM_GitHub_Workshop/Tutorial_Instructions/breakout_1.md

 $ git clone URL
 ```
 You now have a copy of the repository located at `~/Desktop`.
 Go check it out!
 You'll see all the files that are present
-on the main page (master branch) of your group's repository on GitHub.
+on the main page (main branch) of your group's repository on GitHub.
 In Git Bash, navigate into the repository you just cloned:
 ```
 $ cd ASB_Tutorial
 ```